 It is important to understand that even though CMMC will be phased in over time, it does not necessarily follow that you have more time to achieve CMMC certification.
 Your organization, for example, could be far down the supply chain from a contractor subject to CMMC in Phase 1, in which case that contractor must flow down CMMC requirements to your organization at that time.

-On average, the Department of Defense estimates that the cost of CMMC Level 2 assessments and required affirmations of compliance will exceed $100,000, plus the cost of any technology needed to comply, as shown in the table below.
+The Department of Defense (DoD) estimates that the cost of CMMC Level 2 assessments and required affirmations of compliance will exceed $100,000, excluding any additional technology investments needed to meet requirements.
+The table below provides a breakdown of cost estimates for small defense contractors (fewer than 500 employees or less than $7.5 million in annual revenue):

 DoD CMMC Level 2 Certification and Cost Estimates for small defense contractors (with < 500 employees or revenue < $7.5 million)